21bissth/command-line-hidden-treasure/README.md

 1. Save the file.
 1. Take a screenshot of this file and copy it into your assignment questions doc in google classroom.

-**Definition of done: You've followed all the steps above and pressed 'Turn in' for the assignment question on google classroom.**
+**Definition of done: You've followed all the steps above and pressed 'Turn in' for the assignment questions on google classroom.**